AHassanpour88/Evolutionary_Snakemake/README.md

 **config.yaml**

 Start designing and optimizing your new breeding program by utilizing the `config.yaml` file.
 This crucial file enables you to configure the breeding pipeline according to the specific requirements of your program.
 Specify the number of parameters, differentiate between class and continuous variables, and provide appropriate variable names to optimize your breeding program effectively.
-In the optimization process, each parameter is assigned a specific index based on their position in the `name_parameter` variable.
-Please note that the indexing starts from 1 and continues sequentially.
-Users must accurately refer to the correct indices.

-Plugins:
+Plugins for user within config file:

 * `@nfactors` Number of parameter that you want to optimize in your simulation process.
 * `@name_parameter` Names of the parameters you want to optimize are listed here.
 These names should be exactly as the names of the parameter you want to optimize in the simulation process.
 Each parameter is assigned a specific index based on their position in this variable.
+Please note that the indexing starts from 1 and continues sequentially.
+Users must accurately refer to the correct indices.
 * `@binary_parameter` Existence of class variables by TRUE/FALSE
+* `@number_binary_parameter` Number of class variables
 * `@Sim_init` Number of initial simulations to perform in first iteration to have a good coverage of the search space
-* `@sampleScript` Path to sample scripts for rule 1 used in the optimization process for snakemake
-* `@simuScript` Path to simulation scripts for rule 2 used in the optimization process for snakemake
-* `@evoScript` Path to evolutionary scripts for rule 3 used in the optimization process for snakemake
-* `@visualizeParameters` Path to visualization scripts for rule 4 used in the optimization process for snakemake
-* `@evoParams` Path to iteration.csv file used in the optimization process by evoScript
-* `@simuParams` Path to simuInfo.csv file used in the optimization process by simuScript
 * `@time` Define the time constraint for single simulation
 * `@memory` Define the memory constraint for single simulation
 > To calculate the approximate time and memory for a single simulation, perform only one simulation (with upper bound of the desired parameter settings) and use resource tracking with **sacct** for this step to provide insights into job execution and resource consumption.
 * `@min_range_mu` The mutation operator need a minimum value range for each parameter.
 This range is essential in cases where the standard deviation of a parameter being mutated is small or when the parameter has a limited set of possible values
 * `@mut_offspring` Mutation probability in recombined offspring.
 * `@mut_parent` Mutation probability in a single parent.
+* `@Hybrid_Breeding`or `@Line_Breeding` by TRUE/FALSE
 * `@linked_parameter` Designed when optimizing closely linked parameters by TRUE/FALSE.
 When one parameter is linked to other parameters, a mutation in that parameter can affect the others.
 This option ensures that any mutation in a linked parameter causes changes in all other linked parameters.
-This approach reduces the number of mutations that occur in highly linked parameters, which can otherwise lead to an unstable or inefficient optimization process.
+Our approach is here to reduce the number of mutations that occur in highly linked parameters, which can otherwise lead to an unstable or inefficient optimization process.

 > **NOTE!** `linked_parameter_female` and `linked_parameter_male` are two plugins and a way to organize groups of parameters, where the first value in the list is considered the main parameter.
 This main parameter is linked with other parameters listed afterward.
 For instance, if you have `linked_parameter_female: [1,2,3]`, it means that parameters 2 and 3 are linked to parameter 1.
 So, any changes or adjustments made to parameter 1 will also affect parameters 2 and 3.
 It's a way of indicating relationships between parameters and understanding that they work together as a group.
+The same approach is applied in `@Line_Breeding`

-> **NOTE!** The linked_parameter option can be challenging to apply universally across different breeding programs, especially if your specific program doesn't have closely interconnected parameters, as demonstrated in the breeding example.
-In such cases, it's advisable to set linked_parameter_adjustment to TRUE in config file and customize the evolutionary script in `linked_parameter_adjustment` part to align with your program's specific requirements.
+> **NOTE!** The linked_parameter option can be challenging to apply universally across different breeding programs.
+It's advisable to set `linked_parameter_adjustment` to TRUE in config file and customize the evolutionary script in `linked_parameter_adjustment` part to align with your program's specific requirements.

 * `@base_cost_ini` Initial number of each parameter in a base scenario that the cost needs to be calculated for that
 * `@cost_par` Only index of parameters that are included in cost functions

 > **NOTE!** Class variables are not directly included in the cost and they usually depend on the existance of the other cohorts

-> **NOTE!** Linked parameters in general are not relevant for cost scaling.
-But this is very specific to this breeding scheme in that the linked parameters are the ones with no financial impact but that is nothing general and another breeding scenario might have linked parameters that are in the cost (check how to create a cost cost function)

 * `@cheapest_unit_female` Identifying the index of cheapest unit in the breeding program on female side
 * `@cheapest_unit_male` Identifying the index of cheapest unit in the breeding program on male side